 Skip to main content

-These templates run inside an in-app message webview.
+All templates and quickstarts run inside an in-app message webview.
 To close messages, open URLs, tag users, and capture clicks, use the In-App Message JS API.

 Prerequisites